-widow a specific sum of money in the event that he predeceases her.
-At a minimum, rabbinic law provides that a husband has the duty ... to bury [his wife] if she dies; to provide for her maintenance out of his estate [and] to let her dwell in his house after his death for the duration of her widowhood; [and] to let her daughters sired by him receive their maintenance out of his estate after his death, until they become espoused.
+Jewish intestacy law provides that sons have first priority as the heirs of a father, and a husband has first priority as heir of his wife.
+This leaves daughters with secondary inheritance rights and provides wives and some daughters with contractual or other specified legal rights for support ...
+The father's daughter will inherit only if the son and his descendants died before the father...
+The order of inheritance is burdened by the claims of the decedent's creditors.
+Among these are claims by the decedent's widow and daughters, and one source of these claims is the marriage contract, the ketubah, entered into at the outset of the marriage.
+The ketubah includes the husband's obligation to pay the widow a specific sum of money in the event that he predeceases her.
+At a minimum, rabbinic law provides that a husband has the duty - ... to bury [his wife] if she dies; to provide for her maintenance out of his estate [and] to let her dwell in his house after his death for the duration of her widowhood; [and] to let her daughters sired by him receive their maintenance out of his estate after his death, until they become espoused.
 Thus, a wife may receive a conditional life estate, one that will terminate if she remarries.
 In addition, the wife's male children inherit her ketubah and a specific portion of the dowry she brought into the marriage, and they inherit equally with the husband's son.
 The estate of a male decedent is also obligated to provide a dowry for each of the decedent's unmarried daughters.
-The first daughter to get married receives ten percent of the estate, the second receives ten percent of the remainder of the estate, etc. These dowries are provided to the daughters even if they exhaust the estate's assets, forcing the sons to maintain themselves by begging for alms.
+The first daughter to get married receives ten percent of the estate, the second receives ten percent of the remainder of the estate, etc. These dowries are provided to the daughters even if they exhaust the estate's assets, forcing the sons to maintain themselves by begging for alms."13

-One should be mindful when advising clients that Rabbinic authorities are not all in agreement about the issues of Halachic work-arounds.
-Some oppose their use and insist that only the Halachic forced heirship regime should be complied with.
-In his text entitled the Jewish Law of Inheritance, Dyan Grunfeld refers to a rabbinic phrase:
+One should be mindful when advising clients that Rabbinic authorities are not all in agreement about the issues of Halachic work-arounds.14 Some oppose their use and insist that only the Halachic forced heirship regime should be complied with.15 In his text entitled the Jewish Law of Inheritance, Dayan Grunfeld provides a letter from Rabbi Abraham Isaiah Karelitz, known best as the Hazon Ish.
+This revered rabbi lived during the establishment of the State of Israel.
+In his letter, the Hazon Ish explained why he opposed the State of Israel's proposed inheritance laws that departed from the Halachic forced heirship regime.
+He wrote as follows: